 "I don't think human beings learn anything without desperation.
 Desperation is a necessary ingredient to learning anything or creating anything.
 Period.
 If you ain't desperate at some point, you ain't interesting."

 "If you've got a talent, protect it."
+(Meaning)

 Photo Credit: Wikimedia Commons